 Even though casting directors might not have the final say in who gets a part in a play, movie, or tv show, they are vital to the casting process and need to be impressed.

 You shouldn’t be scared of them because most of them are on your side.
 They want you to succeed because if you are perfect in the role, it reflects well on them and their decision.
-Casting directors want you to be the best you can be.
+Casting directors want you to be the best you can be, which is why they are willing to offer audition tips like these.